leermakers/Namics/doc/mesodyn.md

 `Real [variable]_at(int x, int y, int_z)` <br>
 Coordinate-based access to the vector [variable].
 See Lattice_Access function `val(vector<Real>& v, int x, int y, int z)`.

-`int mask(vector<int>& mask_in, vector<int>& mask_out_plus, vector<int>& mask_out_minus, int jump)`<br>
+`int mask(vector<int>& mask_in, vector<int>& mask_out_plus, vector<int>& mask_out_minus, int jump)` <a name="mask"></a><br>
-The mask is used to work out which fluxes are allowed. `System`'s `KSAM` is passed as `mask_in` and contains 0's or 1's for the positions at which a solid or immovable component is located. `Mask_out_[plus/minus]` is stored as the member variable `Mask_[plus/minus]_[axis]` where axis is x, y, or z, depending on the dimension of the Flux class.
+The mask is used to work out which fluxes are allowed. `System::KSAM` is passed as `mask_in` and contains 0's or 1's for the positions at which a solid or immovable component is located. `Mask_out_[plus/minus]` is stored as the member variable `Flux1D::Mask_[plus/minus]_[axis]` where axis is x, y, or z, depending on the dimension of the Flux class.
 The outgoing masks contain the indices at which the flux (plus or minus one lattice site in one dimension) should be calculated.
 E.g. if a solid is located at the z+1 position, we skip the calculation of flux_plus at position z and consequently the index z is not in `mask_out_plus`.

 `int onsager_coefficient(vector<Real>& A, vector<Real>& B)`<br>
 The Onsager coefficient is part of the langevin flux equation and is the product of two densities.
-Hence, this function multiplies the densities `rho` at each lattice site of the corresponding component pair and stores it in the vector `mu`.
+Hence, this function multiplies the densities `Component1D::rho` at each lattice site of the corresponding component pair and stores it in the vector `Flux1D::mu`.

 `int potential_difference(vector<Real>& A, vector<Real>& B)`<br>
 The potential difference is part of the langevin flux equation and is the difference between two potentials.
-Hence, this function subtracts the potentials `alpha` at each lattice site of the corresponding component pair and stores it in the vector `mu`.
+Hence, this function subtracts the potentials `Component1D::alpha` at each lattice site of the corresponding component pair and stores it in the vector `Flux1D::mu`.

 `int langevin_flux(vector<int>& mask_plus, vector<int>& mask_minus, int jump)`<br>
-See also the `Flux1D::mask` function.
+See also the [`Flux1D::mask`](#mask) function.
 Computes the flux _J (mu,L)_ for z+1 and z-1 and stores them in `J_plus` and `J_minus` respectively.
 Only fluxes specified in the `mask_plus` and `mask_minus` will be computed.

-## References <a name="references"></a>